elianalopez/CPP-Algorithms/sorting/README.md

 # Sorting Alogrithms

-## List of Sorting Algorithms in this repository
+## List of Sorting Algorithms in this Repository

+Click below to see the source code and sudo code for the alogirthm

 * Bubble Sort
 * Insertion Sort